Rajputniraj6983/db_miner_07/README.md

 - Tap the "Save" button to save a quote to the database.
 - Go to the "Favorites" screen to view all saved quotes.

-## Contributing

-Contributions are welcome!
-Please create an issue or submit a pull request.

 ### Screenshorts